 Results

-In this chapter, we describe our data and present selected results in terms of geography and travel behavior (4.1) and attitudes (4.3).
+In this chapter, we describe our data and present selected results in terms of geography and travel behavior (4.1), road tolls paid on the selected trip (4.2), general political attitudes (4.3) and opinions on road pricing and other transport policies (4.3).
 For the reasons discussed in the previous chapter, we focus on the results from the main survey.
 For some selected findings, we compare the results of the main survey and pilot survey.
 We also compare with statistics from other sources when such are available.

-Since we have a considerable sample size in the pilot, and because there could be benefits from combining different data collection strategies, we present results from both surveys.
-However, as the sample in the main survey appears to be more representative, we put more weight on this when discussing our findings.

 Geography and travel behavior

 Car and bike ownership and access